WebAssembly/WASI/Contributing.md

 6. Once the champion believes the phase 3 advancement criteria are met, they should bring it to the WASI SG for a vote.
-7. Once the proposal is voted to advance to phase 3, the `@unstable` gate should be replaced with an `@since` gate containing the version of the next WASI release.
+7. Once the proposal is voted to advance to phase 3, the `@unstable` gate should be replaced with a `@since` gate containing the version of the next WASI release.
 It is encouraged to preserve the `feature` field in the `@since` gate to help the transition from the `@unstable` feature to the newly stabilized `@since` gate.